Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 Do not be rude to my oomfs (Aka friends) just because there gay/non binary/trans/a system/ I. DONT.
 CARE. what you think if your rude to them im either going to LASH out and or block you and tell them to block you aswell <3 .
 Fuck off disrespectfully .

-Once more If i sound rude at times I most likely dont often mean it and if i do its because im upset PEOPLE have emotions .
-Im not always going to be whimsy and joyous and sometimes i dont even realize how i sound i apologize .
+Apologies if i sound Mean or dry at times, Im just not in the mood and or dont know what to say, I have emotions too, i wont always be whimsy with you, And if that bothers you?
+Leave me alone at that time and or just dont even try to be my friend.

 Dont go too far with joking about my comfort characters / yumeships please, Especially if you arent Gabe/Trigger or just a close friend of mine in general !.

 ૮₍´˶• . • ⑅ ₎ა !! bnuy . me!!

-Im a Hvy Non sharing 1x Yumeshipper Doubles dni or IWVEC . w / other yumeshippers + Other 1x1 yumeshippers MAY c+h w me if im 1x1 or any character but maybe just iwvec or dont mention the yumeshipping part, then idm!.  .
+Im a Hvy Non sharing 1x Yumeshipper Doubles dni or IWVEC , Cuddle or whatever okay but theres still a high  chance you will be (Later on) blocked.
+Sorry.

 I am now a bit uncomf with other 1x1 kins and if you claim to be his 1# fan . i prefer if you dni / iwvec unless i knew you before . and or feel comf with you .
 No excuses on calling yourself his 1# fan i WILL hide you perm ./ for 24h , IM ALSO a aubree Fiction kin + Aubree irl dbles can either . iwec or..dni :( soz! selective sharing fictionkin with aubree tho as long as i think your cool and your fine ok? . ok.!! ૮꒰ ྀི >⸝⸝⸝< ྀི꒱ა !!